Shubhampreet98/personalizedspotify1/README.md

 # personalizedspotify
 # Spotify Connected App

-End product is the "Build a Spotify Connected App".
+This is a web app to visualize personalized stats of your Spotify profile data with the help of Node.js, Express, React, Styled Components, and the Spotify API.
 To login use this demo username - shubhampreetsingh98@gmail.com and password - Sukhdeep@123.

 ## Local Installation & Set Up